josephcslater/MAC_and_Modalupdating/README.md

 The project is systematically explained, can be viewed here: [Python Jupyter Notebook](https://github.com/sainag2473/MAC_and_Modalupdating/blob/master/MAC_JupyterNotebook/MACandModelCorrection.ipynb)

 Edit the Jupyter notebook live in the browser.
-Click on the link to edit the Jupyter notebook, no python installation required, the code can be run live, any corrections of typos and any addition of signal processing of the data such as using filters etc,. is welcomed for a pull request  [Edit Python Jupyter Notebook](https://hub.mybinder.org/user/sainag2473-moda-d_modalupdating-ejnxxbty/notebooks/MAC_JupyterNotebook/MACandModelCorrection.ipynb)
+Click on the link to edit the Jupyter notebook, no python installation required, the code can be run live, any corrections of typos or wrong statements made and any addition of signal processing of the data such as using filters etc,. is welcomed for a pull request  [Edit Python Jupyter Notebook](https://hub.mybinder.org/user/sainag2473-moda-d_modalupdating-ejnxxbty/notebooks/MAC_JupyterNotebook/MACandModelCorrection.ipynb)